adrianchong518/system/README.md

 # Nix System Configuration

-This repository contains the system configuration for all my devices (currently one).
+This repository contains the system configuration for all my devices.

-This configuration setup is "heavily based on" (copied from)

-**NOTE**: There is currently no NixOS configs as this is deemed unnecessary for now as I am not using NixOS.

 ## System Setup and Bootstrapping